ghmg3929/comp2850-minimal-solution/submission_template.md

   ------------------------- --------------------------------------------- ----------------------------------- -------------------- -------------- ----------------- --------------
   Unfilter not obvious (1)  P1 notes + metrics.csv L7-10                  "How do I remove the filter?"
 WCAG 3.3.2           3              3                 2
   Hard to edit (2)          P1 notes                                      Observation 2                       WCAG 1.3.2           2              1                 3
+  Outline not visible (3)   P2 notes                                      "The outline is a bit faint"        WCAG 2.4.7           4              2                 1

 :::